 What Are Self-Showings?

 Traditionally, whenever a prospective renter wanted to see a rental, the property manager, landlord, or leasing agent would need to schedule an in-person showing.
-This often required a lot of back-and-forth communication.
-When is the rental available for a showing?
+This often required a lot of back-and-forth communication: When is the rental available for a showing?
 Can you meet me there at 5 PM on Friday?
-Whoops, my roommate wants to come—can we move this to 7 PM on Sunday?
+Whoops, my roommate wants to come—can we move this to 11 AM on Sunday?

-Doing self-showings with Buildium’s Showings Coordinator are intended to help with that.
+Buildium’s Showings Coordinator is intended to help with that.
 Instead of showing the unit in-person, the owner or property manager leverages technology to allow prospective renters to tour the property on their own, at their own convenience.

 The Self-Showing Process